Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: METHOD

 \subsection{Scenarios}

-In this study, we focus on scenarios in which there seem to be multiple triggers of RtI from the driver's perspective.
-Specifically, we focus on a scenario in which fog and curves are present simultaneously.
-As Fig.~\ref{fig:scenario} and Tabel~\ref{table:Scenario} show, we designed seven driving scenarios for the two-lane highway.
+In this study, we focus on situations in which there appear to be multiple potential triggers contributing to RtI as perceived by drivers.
+Specifically, we are honing in on a specific scenario involving the simultaneous presence of fog and curves.
+The reason for using these two factors is that in practical scenarios, the curvature information of the curve can be obtained in advance from the geographical information in the navigation system.
+Additionally, the density of fog can be recognized by camera~\cite{mori2007fog,cao2023fog} and millimeter wave radar~\cite{mori2007fog}.

-As shown in Fig.~\ref{fig:scenario}, we used scenarios (a), (b) and (c) in the training phase, which has multiple potential RtI triggers.
-There is only one correct RtI trigger in (a) and (c).
-In scenario (b), the ADS did not issue RtI because the visibility and road conditions did not exceed its system limitations.
+As shown in Fig.~\ref{fig:scenario} and detailed in Table~\ref{table:Scenario}, we have meticulously crafted eight distinct driving scenarios tailored for employment on the two-lane highway.
+These particular scenarios have been meticulously selected to serve as the foundation for the four phases of the experiment.
+To elaborate, the scenarios (a), (b) and (c) are used in the phase I, which appears to encompass multiple potential RtI triggers from the driver's perspective.
+However, the ADS issues an RtI by only one correct RtI trigger in (a) and (c), respectively.
+Moreover, the ADS did not issue RtI in scenario (b) because the visibility and road conditions did not exceed its system limitations.
 In the experiment, we repeated these three scenarios three times to train the drivers to understand the system limitations of the ADS accurately.
 In particular, when using the proposed RtI HMI to cue the correct RtI trigger to the driver, we assume that the driver can develop a better understanding of the system limitations by comparing multiple potential triggers with the correct trigger.
 Table~\ref{table:Scenario} shows details of the visibility conditions and road conditions and the correct triggers for each of the nine scenarios (scenarios (a), (b), and (c) repeated three times).

-We used scenarios (d), (e), (f), and (g) to test drivers who correctly understood the system limitations of the ADS.
-The drivers recognized only one potential RtI trigger in these four scenarios.
-Moreover, in Scenarios (d) and (e), RtI will be triggered.
-Still, in (f) and (g), RtI will not be triggered according to their visibility and road conditions (see Table~\ref{table:Scenario}).
+Phase II comprises scenarios (d) and (e), each having only one potential RtI trigger, and both of them appropriately trigger the RtI.
+In Phase III, scenarios (f) and (g) also have only one potential RtI trigger, separately, but those triggers can not activate the ADS RtI due to their visibility and road conditions (see Table~\ref{table:Scenario}).

-We assumed that if the driver did not correctly understand the system limitations of the ADS in the training phase, then in these four test scenarios, the driver would feel more danger and hesitate when making decisions.
-In particular, RtI is not issued in scenarios (f) and (g), and the driver may perceive potential RtI triggers; however, the visibility and road conditions do not exceed the ADS's system limitations.